 The College Republicans Club at the University of North Carolina reported that its membership more than doubled in the two months leading up to the election, growing from 120 to 250 members.
 This rise in conservative activism is becoming evident on many campuses, with students openly displaying MAGA hats in public spaces, including libraries.

 Alexander Richmond, president of the University of Michigan’s College Republicans chapter, noted a shift in how first-year students are interacting with the club.
-He stated that many students are challenging what is commonly seen as a dominant left-leaning culture and bias on college campuses.
+He said that many students are challenging what is commonly seen as a dominant left-leaning culture and bias on college campuses.

 Richmond, a 19-year-old political science major, pointed out that while conservative freshmen usually remained silent, his club is now attracting unprecedented numbers of first-year members.